Zenobia Camprubí: Juan Ramón Jiménez

 On 15 March 1924, her father died in Madrid, at the age of 78.
 By the end of June and starting of July, Zenobia and Juan Ramón, invited by Federico García Lorca and his family, enjoyed their holidays in Granada; this was not the first time she traveled to this city.
 In August they spent some days in Moguer and in October they traveled again to around Andalucía, across Málaga, Córdoba, Sevilla and Moguer.

-In 1926, the Lyceum Club Femenino Español was founded in Madrid, one of the first women associations created in Spain.
+In 1926, the Lyceum Club Femenino was founded in Madrid, one of the first women associations created in Spain.
 Zenobia would be the secretary while María de Maeztu was the president.
 She developed an important labour impacting noticeably in the cultural scene in those times.
 In summer, the couple travelled through Spain, they went all over the North West area of the peninsula: Soria, Logroño, Pamplona, San Sebastián, Bilbao, Santander, Asturias, Santiago de Compostela, Vigo and León.
 In 1928, the "Arte Popular Español" was inaugurated in Madrid, dedicated to the selling of Spanish handicraft.
 She decorated the Parador Nacional Sierra de Gredos.
 On 18 August Mrs. Isabel Aymar died.

-On July 1929, the couple traveled to Salamanca where they met Miguel de Unamuno and Zenobia's older brother, José.
+In July 1929, the couple traveled to Salamanca where they met Miguel de Unamuno and Zenobia's older brother, José.
 Her family came to Spain to visit the expositions of Barcelona and Seville and they would also visit Moguer.
 In August, they travelled to Southern France and visited Fuenterrabía, Irún, Hendaye, Biarritz, Bayonne, Pau and Tarbes, and settled in Lourdes.
 In mid-August 1930, her sister-in-law Ethel and her niece Leontine accompanied Zenobia and Juan Ramón to Vigo to board towards New York.
 From Vigo, the couple went to Barcelona to visit Zenobia's friends.

 In 1931, Zenobia detected a tumour and she decided not to submit herself to a surgery.
 She received the X-ray treatment to avoid the growth.
 The sculptor Marga Gil Roësset sculpted a Zenobia bust.

 Zenobia worked in 1935 as decorator of the hotel Paradero de Ifach, in Calpe (Alicante) and progressively stopped subletting apartments, since it was not profitable anymore.